gregoindev/front-end-dev-project/README.md

 # front-end-dev-project
 A school project for Front-end Web Development.
 Utilizing web organization, HTML/CSS/JS, and bootstrap.
-The website is hosted on: http://gbruno.42web.io/
+The website is hosted at: http://gbrunoswe.byethost7.com/